Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Experimental Evaluation

 \subsection{Qualitative Analysis}

 Beyond raw throughput, ILWS demonstrated significant qualitative improvements in the diagnostic process.

-\paragraph{Drastic Reduction in Hallucinations.} Initially, without the domain-specialized instructions, the model's suggestions were helpful in only about 2 out of 10 zero-shots attempts, requiring multiple iterations of prompting and correction.
+\paragraph{Drastic Reduction in Hallucinations.} Initially, without the domain-specialized instructions, the model's suggestions were helpful in only about 2 out of 10 zero-shot attempts, requiring multiple iterations of prompting and correction.
 After the ILWS system matured its instruction set, its suggestions for performance-related tickets were accurate enough to solve the issue in zero or one shot in 9 out of 10 cases.
-This marks a shift from a 20\% to a 90\% first-shot resolution rate for this ticket category, indicating a significant reduction in model hallucination and an increase in reasoning precision.
+First-shot success was measured operationally: a response was counted as successful if the model's initial recommendation led directly to ticket resolution without requiring follow-up clarification or correction from the operator.
+This was validated both retrospectively against previously-solved tickets and prospectively on new incoming tickets.
+In a recent month, 74 tickets were resolved with only 6 requiring follow-up questions ($\sim$92\% first-shot success), consistent with the $\sim$90\% rate observed during the maturation phase.
+This marks a shift from $\sim$20\% to $\sim$90\% first-shot resolution rate for performance-related tickets, indicating a significant reduction in model hallucination and an increase in reasoning precision.

 \paragraph{A Case Study.} A compelling example of the reflection mechanism occurred during a performance investigation.
 The model initially hypothesized that high memory consumption in `php-fpm` workers was caused by cron jobs.
 The operator provided a crucial correction: \begin{quote} \textit{"Cron jobs run on `php-cli`, not `php-fpm`. `php-fpm` serves web traffic from users, APIs, or bots."} \end{quote} The post-session reflection engine processed this feedback and proposed an update to its system instructions, adding the rule that `php-fpm` is exclusively for web traffic while `php-cli` handles background tasks like crons.
 When a new session was started to simulate the same issue from scratch, the model, now equipped with this new instruction, immediately and correctly identified the root cause as high request volume in its first response.